jaguarclaws2007/Mechatronics-UCAS/README.md

 ![install plugins](Assets/install.png "Plugins")

 At this point you need to install and set up the python environment.
-Press `Ctrl + ` ` to open a terminal, then enter
+Press <code>Ctrl + `</code> to open a terminal, then enter
 ```
 python -m venv .venv; .\.venv\Scripts\pip.exe install -r requirements.txt
 ```